Skip to main content

 Clean

 Clean your faucet aerator screens regularly.
 Small particles of solder and other materials can accumulate in faucet aerators and in some circumstances can release lead into the water.
-Aerators should be cleaned at least twice a year, and more frequently after work on your plumbing system.
+Aerators should be cleaned at least twice a year, and more frequently after work is done to your plumbing system.

 Aerator Cleaning Instructions